What Does Close Of Escrow Mean In Real Estate?

 The Process Of Escrow Agreements & Its Implications

 Have you heard the term “close of escrow”?
 It’s a common word in real estate transactions, but many people think it’s strange or weird.
-Fortunately, a Tortosa realtor can help you learn all about its meaning and use.
+Fortunately, a Tortosa realtor can help you learn all about its meaning and use, as well as explain key concepts like listing agreements that are important when selling a home.

 The term “close of escrow” is used only in real estate transactions.
 When a buyer and seller agree on a home sale price or agree to a contract, they sign what is called an escrow agreement.